OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 CIs also offer convince methods for interacting with said data.
-These convenience methods automatically make the necessary HandlerCollection calls with the correct arguments to get the relevant data.
+These convenience methods automatically make the necessary CurseClient calls with the correct arguments to get the relevant data.

 .. note::